-Demodex mites of dogs are considered to be physiological fauna of the skin and are found in small numbers on many dogs without any clinical signs.
+Demodex mites of dogs are considered to be part of the normal fauna of the skin and are found in small numbers on many dogs without any clinical signs.
 They spend their entire life in the lumen of hair follicles and, in heavy infestations, also invade the sebaceous glands.
 Demodex mites are unable to survive away from their hosts.
 Newborn puppies typically acquire mites from their mothers through direct contact within the first few days of life, but usually they show no clinical signs of infestation.
-Female mites lay eggs that develop into eight-legged, slender, cigar-shaped adults within approximately 3-4 weeks.
+Female mites lay eggs that develop into eightlegged, slender, cigar-shaped adults within approximately 3-4 weeks.

 Feline demodicosis is a rare parasitic disease.
 The life cycle of D. cati is similar to D. canis.
-D. gatoi lives primarily in the stratum corneum.
+D. gatoi lives primarily in the stratum corneum and can be transmitted between adult cats.